Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 ![](./assets/auto-deploy/docker%20logs.png)

-You can use different working directory of the synchronizer, just change the field in the `docker-compose.yaml`.
+You can use different working directory of the synchronizer, just change the field in the `docker-compose.yaml` as following.
 If you are running multiple synchronizers, you must use different working directory.

 ## Note(Option)